ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 * **Cell Ranger outputs**: Feature barcode matrix (FBM) which can be the product of several sequencing runs and BCL files, TCR/BCR contigs

 * **Sample-Level Outputs**: FBMs and VDJ data that has been re-organized into sample level data.
 This usually consists of copying sample level data out of the Processing Run, but for hashing runs requires manual de-hashing (post-Cell Ranger step).

+* **library features list**: A list of features used in a library.
+The list will have a name like `LF1` in this documentation and the list includes all relevant hashtag and antibody features.

 [Glossary]: #glossary
 [10x Technician Spreadsheets]: #10x-technician-spreadsheets